-In addition to being a passionate, adventurous vintner, Bill Foley is Executive Chairman of the Board of Directors for Fidelity National Financial Inc. (NYSE: FNF), and Vice Chairman of the Board of Directors for Fidelity National Information Services, Inc. (NYSE: FIS).
+Foley is also the Executive Chairman of the Board of Directors for Fidelity National Financial Inc. (NYSE: FNF), and Vice Chairman of the Board of Directors for Fidelity National Information Services, Inc. (NYSE: FIS).
 FNF is the nation's largest title insurance company through its title insurance underwriters - Fidelity National Title, Chicago Title, Commonwealth Land Title and Alamo Title - that collectively issues more title insurance policies than any other title company in the United States.

 In addition, FNF owns majority interests in Ceridian Corporation, a leading provider of payroll services, Remy International, Inc., the largest manufacturer of automotive alternators and starters in the United States, and American Blue Ribbon Holdings, LLC, an owner and operator of the Village Inn, Bakers Square, 99 Steakhouse, Stoney River, and O’Charley’s.

-Under Bill’s leadership, FNF was selected in 2004 by Forbes as one of the 26 Best Managed Companies in the U.S. The company has repeatedly been named to Fortune's list of America's Most Admired Companies, Forbes' list of America's Best Big Companies and selected for Barron's list of Best Companies for Investors.
+Under Foley’s leadership, FNF was selected in 2004 by Forbes as one of the 26 Best Managed Companies in the U.S. The company has repeatedly been named to Fortune's list of America's Most Admired Companies, Forbes' list of America's Best Big Companies and selected for Barron's list of Best Companies for Investors.

-Bill devotes time to many educational and community organizations.
+Foley devotes time to many educational and community organizations.
 He serves as an advisory board member for the University of Washington School of Law, the Florida Forum Advisory Board for Wolfson Children's Hospital Women's Board.
-Bill also serves Chapman University School of Law both as a member of the Dean's Council and as an Endowed Chair of the William Foley Chair in Corporate Law & Taxation.
-In 1997, he was chosen as Orange County, California's Business Person of The Year, honored with the Marine Corps Scholarship Foundation's Semper Fidelis award and inducted into the Florida Council of Economic Education's First Coast Business Hall of Fame in 2006.
+He also serves Chapman University School of Law both as a member of the Dean's Council and as an Endowed Chair of the William Foley Chair in Corporate Law & Taxation.
+In 1997, Foley was chosen as Orange County, California's Business Person of The Year, honored with the Marine Corps Scholarship Foundation's Semper Fidelis award and inducted into the Florida Council of Economic Education's First Coast Business Hall of Fame in 2006.